NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Packages.md

     ![Setting Generate XML Documentation Files to Yes](media/UWP-GenerateXMLDocFiles.png)

 1. Right click the *solution* now, select **Batch Build**, check the three Debug boxes in the dialog as shown below.
-This makes sure that when you do a build, you'll generate a full set of artifacts for each of the target systems that Windows supports.
+This makes sure that when you do a build, you generate a full set of artifacts for each of the target systems that Windows supports.

     ![Batch Build](media/UWP-BatchBuild.png)

-1. In the Batch Build dialog, and click **Build** to verify the project and create the output files that you'll need for the NuGet package.
+1. In the Batch Build dialog, and click **Build** to verify the project and create the output files that you need for the NuGet package.

 > [!Note]
 > In this walkthrough you use the Debug artifacts for the package.
 For non-debug package, check the Release options in the Batch Build dialog instead, and refer to the resulting Release folders in the steps that follow.